sandromund/generative_adversarial_network/README.md

-# generative_adversarial_network
+# Generative Adversarial Network
 Generative adversarial networks are machine learning systems that can learn to mimic a given distribution of data.
+Learn more about it [here](https://realpython.com/generative-adversarial-networks/).